Wizard

 Evocation

-Overchannel.
 You can increase the power of your evocation spells.
 When you cast an evocation spell of 5th level or lower that deals damage, you can deal maximum damage with that spell.
 The first time you do so, you suffer no adverse effect.
-If you use this feature again before you finish a long rest, you take 1d12 necrotic damage for each level of the spell, immediately after you cast it.
-Each time you use this feature again before finishing a long rest, the necrotic damage per spell level increases by 1d12.
-This damage ignores resistance and immunity.
+If you use this feature again before you finish a long rest, you take 1d10 damage for each level of the spell, immediately after you cast it.
+This damage is the same type of the spell deals.
+Each time you use this feature again before finishing a long rest, the damage per spell level increases by 1d10.

 Illusion